Children need to play outdoors it is vital for their mental and physical health, their development and their happiness.

 - We have a thorough and regular cleaning regime throughout each session

-- We cannot guarantee that children will always social distance but adults will frequently remind children about social distancing regulations
+- We cannot guarantee that children will always social distance

 - Children will wash hands on arrival to the playground in an outdoor washing area.